BobRandomNumber/ComfyUI-HunyuanVideo_Foley/README.md

 ### Performance & Workflow Tips
 -   **VRAM Requirement:** For the best performance (keeping models cached), a GPU with approximately **10-12GB of VRAM** is recommended.
 -   **Initial Load:** The first time you run a workflow, the `Hunyuan-Foley model loader` will take a moment to load all models from disk into VRAM.
-Subsequent runs in the same session will be nearly instantaneous as long as models are not unloaded.
+Subsequent runs in the same session will be faster as long as models are not unloaded.
 -   **Low VRAM Mode:** If you are running low on VRAM or only need to generate a single audio track, set the `unload_models_after_use` toggle on the `Hunyuan-Foley VAE Decode` node to `True`.
 This will significantly reduce the idle VRAM footprint after the workflow completes.

 ## 🙏 Acknowledgements